shanzi/algo-notes/useful_knowledge/bitset_operations.md

 }
 ```

 A type of questions is to iterate a subset's all subsets.
-Let's say there is a given subset represented with interger,
+Let's say there is a given subset represented with integer,
 `s = 0x10101101`, how to get all the subsets of it based on this integer?
 One solution is we count the number of
 elements in this subset and get all subsets of a set with equal elements count, then we transform the subsets
 of the later to those of the former.
 This is a solution, but it is not time efficient.